 Keep bedding and pillows well away from your baby’s head, as this could smother an infant or lead to overheating.
 Experts advise using light sheets and blankets, rather than a duvet.

-If you do want to use a duvet, choose a light fabric.
-Keep it well below your baby’s shoulders.
-There is also such a thing as a baby sleeping bag, which is a possibility you could look into.
+If you do want to use a duvet, choose a light fabric and keep it well below your baby’s shoulders.
+There is such a thing as a baby sleeping bag, which is a possibility you could look into.
 A well-fitted baby sleeping bag is an alternative that could help if you decide to sleep with a duvet.

 Pillows are generally not a good idea either.
 Letting your baby sleep on a pillow and putting pillows on either side of your baby may cause your baby to roll off or be smothered in the folds of the pillow.